Wormwood Scrubs: History

 The Wormwood Scrubs Act 1879, which aimed to create a "metropolitan exercising ground" for the military and to provide the Scrubs for "the perpetual use by the inhabitants of the metropolis for exercise and recreation".
 Under this Act, the military were empowered to expel civilians from the area whenever they were training, but they allowed civilians free use of it when they were not.
 To ensure that it was kept as open land for all to enjoy, the act banned the military from building any permanent structures other than rifle butts, one of which survives today as a wall in the Linford Christie Stadium.
 1873 saw the purchase of the southern part of the Scrubs for the building of Wormwood Scrubs Prison, and in 1889 an area adjacent to the prison for the building of Hammersmith hospital.

 In 1908, the Olympic Marathon route from Windsor Castle to the Olympic Stadium at White City went across the Scrubs.
 In 1910 Wormwood Scrubs became part of aviation history when a pioneer airship took flight from an improvised landing ground; The Daily Mail Airship Garage was built shortly afterwards—the site is now occupied by the Linford Christie Stadium.
-In 1914 all air-related activities on the Scrubs passed to the authority of the Admiralty, and there are records in the National Archives at Kew of a base here called Wormwood Scrubs Naval Air Station.
+In 1914 all air-related activities on the Scrubs passed to the authority of the Admiralty, and there are records in The National Archives of a base here called Wormwood Scrubs Naval Air Station.
 The airship shed was used to train RNAS armoured car crews.
 It remained as an emergency landing ground until the 1930s.
-In 1939 with the onset of World War II, Wormwood Scrubs again played host to an innovative military department—the Chief Cable Censorship Department, an outstation of the Government Code and Cypher School (GC&CS) at Bletchley Park.
+In 1939, with the onset of the Second World War, Wormwood Scrubs again played host to an innovative military department—the Chief Cable Censorship Department, an outstation of the Government Code and Cypher School (GC&CS) at Bletchley Park.
+In 1928 St. Clement Danes Grammar School moved from Holborn to a newly built school on Du Cane Road next to Hammersmith Hospital; the school buildings were demolished in 1975, when the school moved out of London.